Ryan-Red/ryan-red.github.io/_pages/projects.md

 description: Here's a curated list of some of my projects.
 Click on a project to learn more about it!
 nav: true
 nav_order: 3
-display_categories: [robotics, computer vision, fun]
+display_categories: [robotics, physics, computer vision, fun]
 horizontal: false
 ---